 - 1. Select "Auto Headlamp Low/High Beams?
-Low/ High Beam."
-Refer to "EVIC - Customer Programmable Features" in Section 4 of this manual. - 2.
-Turn the end of the multi-function control lever to the A (Auto) headlight position.
+Low/High Beam."
+Refer to "EVIC Customer Programmable Features" in Section 4 of this manual. - 2.
+Turn the end of the multi-function control lever to the A (Auto) headlight position. - 3.
+Push the multi-function control lever away from you (toward front of vehicle) to engage the high beam mode.